To Be Announced: Group announcement and coalition announcement

-A number of GAL validities are as follows, where $G,H \subseteq A$. \begin{itemize} \item $\dia{!_G} \dia{!_H} \phi \imp \dia{!_{G \union H}}\phi$ \\ If an announcement by group $G$ is followed by an announcement by group $H$, then $G$ and $H$ could have made a joint announcement with the same informative content. \item $\dia{!_G}\dia{!_G}\phi \imp \dia{!_G}\phi$ \\ A corollary of the previous. \end{itemize} The logic GAL shares various properties with APAL, e.g., the infinitary axiomatization is similar and the method to prove its completeness, the model checking complexity is PSPACE-complete, and it is also undecidable \cite{agotnesetal:2014,agotnesetal:2016}.
+A number of GAL validities are as follows, where $G,H \subseteq A$. \begin{itemize} \item $\dia{!_G} \dia{!_H} \phi \imp \dia{!_{G \union H}}\phi$ \\ If an announcement by group $G$ is followed by an announcement by group $H$, then $G$ and $H$ could have made a joint announcement with the same informative content. \item $\dia{!_G}\dia{!_G}\phi \imp \dia{!_G}\phi$ \\ A corollary of the previous. \end{itemize} The logic GAL shares various properties with APAL.
+For example, the infinitary axiomatization and the method to prove its completeness are similar, the model checking complexity is also PSPACE-complete, GAL is also undecidable \cite{agotnesetal:2014,agotnesetal:2016}, and it also does not have the finite model property \cite{hvdetal.nofinite:2021}.
 Expressivity is discussed later.